SheroukRashed/Store-API/README.md

 To Fill the database tables with initial values run the following command
 - npm run dev-setupdb

+To Reset the database run the following command
+- npm run dev-resetdb

 ### 3. Models and API endpoints

 Check REQUIREMENTS.md